stackbit-projects/seo-expert-bangalore-e63f3/content/pages/posts/what-is-press-release-in-seo.md

 title: What is Press Release in SEO
 excerpt: >-
   SEO press release helps create buzz about what a company is doing and provides latest news about its products and services.
+Press releases are PR exercises employed by companies to inform users of what they are working on and other developments.
 date: '2021-11-06'
 thumb_img_path: /images/what is press release in seo.jpg
 thumb_img_alt: A man sitting at the table